okfn/opendatasurvey/docs/site-admins/index.md

 URL to a Google Spreadsheet (make sure url is to *actual* sheet you want) or online CSV file containing a list of datasets to ask questions about.

-The structure should follow that in the [standard city datasets][template-city].
+The structure should follow that in the [template spreadsheet][template-config].

 ### places

 URL to a Google Spreadsheet (make sure url is to the *actual* sheet you want) or online CSV file containing a list of places to ask questions about.

-The structure should follow that in https://docs.google.com/a/okfn.org/spreadsheet/ccc?key=0Aon3JiuouxLUdEVHQ0c4RGlRWm9Gak54NGV0UlpfOGc&usp=drive_web#gid=7
+The structure should follow that in the [template spreadsheet][template-config].

 You can _optionally_ add a Reviewers column that accepts a comma separated list of emails.
 These users will then have access to approve or reject revisions submitted for datasets in that place.

-### questions
+### question_set_url

-__Questions are not customizable.
-The app will behave unexpectedly with different questions.__

-`questions` must be a URL to a Google Spreadsheet (make sure url is to the *actual* sheet you want) or online CSV file containing a list of questions about.
+`question_set_url` must be a URL to a Google Spreadsheet (make sure url is to the *actual* sheet you want) or online CSV file containing a list of questions about.

-These questions will then be used instead of the standard questions.

-The spreadsheet MUST follow structure as in the [default questions spreadsheet][template-questions].
+The structure should follow that in the [template spreadsheet][template-config].

 ### approve_first_submission